pkra/tools-for-math-on-the-web/README.md

-# tools-for-math-on-the-web
+# Tools for math on the web

 Some tools around math on the web

 * computational libraries
   * [math.js](http://mathjs.org/)